ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 [ZX-calculus](https://en.wikipedia.org/wiki/ZX-calculus) is a graphical language for representing quantum states and operations.
 In ZX-calculus, we will deal with ZX-diagrams, multigraphs with some extra information.
 Each vertex of a ZX-diagram is called a spider.
 There are two types of spiders, the Z-spider and the Z-spider.
 Each spider is associated with a number called phase.
 By Dirac notation, the Z-spider and X-spider represent the following rank-2 matrices.
 ![](\assets\blog_res\ZX\spider.png)

-There are rules that define how ZX-diagrams are allowed to be transformed.
+ZX-calculus rules define how ZX-diagrams are allowed to be transformed.
 Here are some basic rules.
 ![](\assets\blog_res\ZX\rules.png)
 ZX-diagrams can be regarded as a special type of tensor network.
 And these rules also define the equivalent relation of ZX-diagrams as tensor networks.
 On the other hand, quantum circuits can also be regarded as tensor networks.
 Moreover, quantum circuits can be converted to ZX-diagrams according to the following rules.
 Hence, ZX-calculus becomes a powerful tool to help us finding equivalent but simpler quantum circuits.